 And some people will say it’s because money, they are more likely to be in more debt.
 That means the people with the most debt are typically those who are making more money.

 So making money is not the secret to building wealth.
-What is you the secret?
-I already told you
+What is the secret?
+I already told you.

 Step 1: cut your expenses